Understanding Radiation Therapy

 Taking care of your skin

-- Let skin markings wear off gradually.
+- Let temporary skin markings wear off by themselves.
 Don’t scrub your skin to remove them.

 - Wear loose, soft cotton clothing.
 Avoid tight-fitting items, belts, underwire bras, jewellery or collars over the treatment area.

-- Avoid chlorinated swimming pools, spas and saunas.
+- Avoid chlorinated swimming pools, and spas and saunas.
+Check with your doctor about swimming in the sea.

 If you have hair in the area being treated, you may lose some or all of it during or just after radiation therapy.
-The hair will usually grow back a few months after treatment has finished, but sometimes hair loss is permanent.
+The hair will usually grow back a few months after treatment has finished, but it may be thinner or have a different texture.
+Hair loss may be permanent with higher doses of radiation therapy.

 When cancers on one part of the face or head are treated, hair on the other side of the head may be lost temporarily due to radiation passing from one side to the other.